hummingbot/hummingbot-site/docs/exchanges/injective.md

 - **subaccount_index**: the index (decimal number) of the subaccount from the vault's admin account
 - **vault_contract_address**: the address in the chain for the vault contract

+### Gas Fee Calculator Mode
+Injective connectors support two different modes to calculate the gas fee when broadcasting transactions:

+- Gas calculation using transaction simulation (default option)
+- Gas estimation based on the transaction messages (without simulation)

+The gas estimation without simulation is more efficient because it does not require requesting the node to run the simulation (an action that could take around 200 milliseconds when using public nodes).
+But the gas estimation is not as accurate as the gas cost determined by the simulation.
+Using the gas estimation mode could result in spending a little bit more INJ on gas fee compared to the gas amount spent when using the fee calculator using simulation.

 ## 🔀 Spot Connector
 *Integration to spot markets API endpoints*